typedb/typedb-ml/README.md

 4. Feed the features to a learning algorithm (see below)
 5. Optionally, store the predictions made by the learner in TypeDB.
 These predictions can then be queried using TypeQL.
 This means we can trivially run more learning tasks over the knowledge base, including the newly made predictions.
 This is knowledge graph completion.

-## Learning Algorithms
-This repo contains one algorithmic implementation: [*Knowledge Graph Convolutional Network* (KGCN)](kglib/kgcn_tensorflow).
-This is a generic method for relation predication over any TypeDB database.
-There is a [full worked example](kglib/kgcn_tensorflow/examples/diagnosis) and an explanation of how the approach works.

-You are encouraged to use the tools available in KGLIB to interface TypeDB to your own algorithmic implementations, or to use/leverage prebuilt implementations available from popular libraries such as [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) or [Graph Nets](https://github.com/deepmind/graph_nets) (TensorFlow/Sonnet).

 ## Resources
 You may find the following resources useful:
 - [Strongly Typed Data for Machine Learning](https://www.youtube.com/watch?v=qhUyurWMiSQ) (YouTube)